Welcome to our fabric glossary.

 A rich soft fabric, woven with warp pile higher than that of velvet.
 It can be made from cotton, wool, silk, or manmade fibre, often woven as double face fabric and then sheared apart.
 Often used for cloth nappies, stuffed toys and blankets.
 Browse through our huge variety of coloured and patterened Plush here.

 The twisting of two or more single yarns together.

 Ponte Roma is a double knit fabric with 25% stretch across the grain.
 The knit is perfect for creating tops, skirts, dresses, jackets, shirts and much more.
 This material does not have as much stretch as jersey or interlock.
-The fabric will usually have a texture where you can see lines form the knit and the name allegedly comes from the similarity of the shape of the knit to a bridge in Rome.
+The fabric will usually have a texture where you can see lines forming the knit and the name allegedly comes from the similarity of the shape of the knit to a bridge in Rome.
 Choose from our selection of Ponte Roma.

 A fabric made using a variation of the plain weave.
 The construction is characterized by having a slight ridge effect in one direction, usually the filling.
 Poplin has become a staple fabric in the production of clothes for all occasions.
 See our collection of beautiful coloured Poplin.

 "Polyurethane laminate" fabric is breathable, waterproof and durable and has a slight crossgrain stretch.
 One side is a polyester knit, the other side is a waterproof laminate.
 Used in making nappies, changing mattress covers, waterproof clothing and toiletry bags.
 Here is our colourful collection of PUL.